ratify-project/ratify/docs/README.md

 - [creating-plugins](reference/creating-plugins.md) - Details on creating your own plugins for use with ratify.

 - [CRD references](reference/crds/) -
-Describes the required and optional properties ratify crds
+Describes the required and optional properties of ratify CRDs
 ## developer

 The documents in this directory are for developers who want to contribute to Ratify or want to understand the internals of Ratify.